rokudev/feed-specifications/direct-publisher-feed-specification.md

 ### trickPlayFile
 Child object of property `content` -> `trickPlayFiles`.

 This object represents a single trickplay file.
 Trickplay files are the images shown when a user scrubs through a video, either fast-forwarding or rewinding.
-The file must be in the Roku BIF format, as described in [Trick Play Overview](https://github.com/rokudev/docs/blob/master/develop/guides/trick-play.md).
+The file must be in the Roku BIF format, as described in [Trick Mode Support](https://sdkdocs.roku.com/display/sdkdoc/Trick+Mode+Support).

 | Field | Type | Required | Description |
 | ----- | ---- | -------- | ----------- |